khaled-11/job-finder-bot/README.md

 ### Request OTN:

-You need to activate the one time notification for this page to use it.
+You need to activate the one time notification for this page.
 Go to page settings then "Advanced Messaging".
-Scroll down and find "One-Time Notification" and request.
-After you activate this features, this will send the "Notify Me" template to the users.
+Scroll down and find "One-Time Notification" and request it.
+After you activate this features, the App can send the "Notify Me" template to the users.
+When a user click this button, the App will get a token for this user.
+You can use this token to send one message to a user after 24 hours.

 ### Test on Messenger: